rh0910/410Project/README.md

 One atSign will be the device and the other atSign will be displaying the data on an application."

-The purpose of this project is to demonstrate secure communication between two devices or "involved parties" over the internet with the help of `@signs`.
-`@signs` are the creation of the company called "@sign", which allows their users to create and own an unique individual identity on the company servers.
-Think of it like an email address or a online gamertag, which is distinct for every user.
+The purpose of this project is to demonstrate secure communication between two devices or two "involved parties" over the internet with the help of `@signs`.
+These `@signs` are the creation of the company called "@sign", which allows their users to create and own an unique individual identity on the company servers.
+Think of it like an email address or an online gamertag, which is distinct for every user.
 Using an `@sign` will allow the users to communicate with each other through the @sign company servers while maintaining absolute privacy.
-This privacy is provided due to the @sign servers commnicating with encrypted data This means no sudden advertisements about something which you have been talking about in your group chats.
+This privacy is provided due to the @sign company's encryption protocol for data transmission, as the data is encrypted using special keys, and it is the keys that are shared among `@signs`.
+This means no sudden advertisements about something which you have been talking about in your group chats.

-That being said, "communication" between `@signs` is not limited to just text chat or voice calls.
-These `@signs` are capable of being installed on `IOT` devices, allowing the devices to send and receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive certain forms(s) of data.
+That being said, "communication" between `@signs` is not limited to just text chats or voice calls.
+These `@signs` are capable of being installed on `IOT` devices, allowing the devices to send and receive encrypted data over the internet. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive certain forms(s) of data while connected to the internet.
 Other than the listed parts mentioned above, there is a large variety of sensors available for anyone to purchase and start builing their own IOT device.
 Example uses of `IOT` devices include how a hospital nurse can be paged directly from the front desk, and a doctor directly receiving heart-rate data from a patient using an `IOT` device to measure the heart-rate etc.

 > Starter IOT kits are available for purchase on Amazon and can also be found at MicroCenter and some hardware stores.

-For this project, we have joined together and created an `@sign IOT` device.
+For this project, we have joined together and developed an `@sign IOT` device.
 The objective of this project was that our device needs to be capable of sensing the presence of an object or "obstacle" in it's vicinity.
-Our device should also be able to detect when a collision has occured with "obstacle".
+Furthermore, our device should also be able to detect when a collision has occured with "obstacle".

-The two devices (or people behind the scene) are the Pico W device and one windows or mac or linux device.
+The two devices (or people behind the scene) are one in possession of the Pico W device and another person on a windows or mac or linux based computer running the "Application.java" program.
 Both need to be connected to the internet for this project to work.
-The Pico W device will send a "message" to another computer, with the help of an @sign,
+The Pico W device will send a "message" to this computer computer about obstacle and collision detection through the onboarded `@sign`.

 # Potential use case